dapr/docs/howto/pubsub-scopes/README.md

     value: "app1=;app2=A"
 ```

-> Note: The third application is not listed, because if an app is not specified inside the scopes, its allowed to use all topics.
+> Note: The third application is not listed, because if an app is not specified inside the scopes, it is allowed to use all topics.

 The table below shows which application is allowed to publish into the topics:
 | Publishing | app1 | app2 | app3 |